16.1 Definitions and Classifications

 Please note: F&A waivers or reductions are not granted to remedy incorrect classifications of costs.
 PIs may request supplemental funding from sponsors, but such requests are rarely granted.

-The Office of the Dean of Research has developed training (Cardinal Curriculum Class ORA-1122) and tools to assist faculty and departmental staff in the proper classification of subawards.
+The Office of the Dean of Research has developed training (Cardinal Curriculum Class DOR-1122) and tools to assist faculty and departmental staff in the proper classification of subawards.
 OSR staff and school-based research administration office staff are available for assistance in determining the proper classification of costs.
 Such consultation should take place at the time the PI has decided to propose a subaward on a sponsored project, well before the proposal is submitted for institutional endorsement and transmission to the sponsor.

 B. Distinguishing Characteristics Between Subawards and Other Procurement Actions